engeir/hack-md-notes/volcano-papers.md

 > DOI: [10.1038/ngeo3017](https://doi.org/10.1038/ngeo3017)

-- “But even more pressing are the debates about fair contributions for each country in reducing emissions, helping others to do so, and adapt, and the lack of willingness to step up and lead the pack.”
+- “But even more pressing is the debates about fair contributions for each country in reducing emissions, helping others to do so, and adapt, and the lack of willingness to step up and lead the pack.”
 - Discrepancy and lack of progress?
 Models favour ECS in the upper part of the “likely” range.
-- Big concern that many climate models share the same limitations, same imperfect observations
+- A big concern is that many climate models share the same limitations, the same imperfect observations
 - Clouds are the largest uncertainty feedback
 - Easier to produce a model with good performance on mean climate and a climate sensitivity above the IPCC range